zhangdistephen/zhangdistephen.github.io/index.md

 ## About Me

-I am a final-year Ph.D. student at [UNC Charlotte](https://www.charlotte.edu/), supervised by [Prof. Dong Dai](https://daidong.github.io/).
+I am a Research Scientist at [Meta](https://about.meta.com/) and also a final-year Ph.D. student at [UNC Charlotte](https://www.charlotte.edu/), supervised by [Prof. Dong Dai](https://daidong.github.io/).
 Before that, I worked as a Machine Learning Engineer focusing on Natural Language Processing in [iFLYTEK Research Lab](http://www.iflytek.com/en/).
 I obtained my bachelor’s degree from [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/)

 My research interests include Reinforcement Learning, Scheduling and Anomaly Detection.
 My current research focuses on applying deep learning models to anomaly detection and automated batch job schedulers.

 ## News

+- **[Jan.
+2024]** I am joining [Meta](https://about.meta.com/) as a Research Scientist working on Instagram Feed Ranking.
+- **[Dec.
+2023]** Our paper about HPC and AI clusters is accepted by [IPDPS'24](https://www.ipdps.org/).
+Congrats to Monish Soundar Raj.
+Monish is an Undergraduate Student and my mentee, and this is his first paper.
 - **[Sept.
 2023]** Our paper about HPC Job Scheduling is accepted by [PMBS'23](https://www.dcs.warwick.ac.uk/pmbs/pmbs/PMBS/Welcome.html) at [SC'23](https://sc23.supercomputing.org/).
 Congrats to Elliot Kolker-Hicks.
 Elliot is an Undergraduate Student and my mentee, and this is their first paper.
 - **[May.
 2023]** I will start my summer internship as a return Research Scientist Intern at [Meta](https://about.meta.com/).
 - **[May.
 2023]** Our poster about HPC Job Scheduling wins the <strong><i style="color:#e74d3c">Outstanding Poster Award</i></strong> at the [IPDPS'23 Ph.D. forum](http://www.ipdps.org/ipdps2023/2023-phd-forum.html).